 - A tank must be placed on a single solid pad, on undisturbed, or compacted soil, and the tank needs to be bolted to the slab to prevent toppling, lifting, settling, due to earthquakes, floods, are ground settlement.

 - Only a certified oil burner mechanic can install an oil tank.
-Government of Yukon maintains a list of certified installers.

 - Your insurance company might have a different standard, so contact them beforehand.